Estimated reading time: 16 minutes

 That’s enough pickled beets to last me a whole year, and I won’t have to spend $4 a jar every month at the grocery store.

-Some months, I buy two jars because I love pickled beets.
+I have been buying two jars for some months because I love pickled beets.

 My fans know me so well, making connecting with all of you enjoyable.